 A jersey wall is a low wall constructed of moveable concrete barriers.
 They are a common sight in construction areas where they are frequently used to separate lanes of opposing traffic or to provide a barrier between traffic lanes and construction workers.
 When jersey barriers are set up improperly, the resulting lane can be too narrow or turns too tight for traffic to navigate safely.
 Since these barriers will move if hit with enough force by an oncoming car or truck, they can also be pushed into other vehicles or people, increasing the risk of injury.

-At Alpert Schreyer, our skilled Waldorf truck crash attorneys are dedicated to helping those injured in truck accidents.
+At Alpert Schreyer, our skilled Maryland truck accident lawyers are dedicated to helping those injured in truck accidents.
 For a free, confidential case evaluation, call us today at (844) 632-7274.